Oliver Kirchkamp

 As a result, the online format gives you a much better learning experience and more room to interact.
 For this course, students are clearly more successful with online teaching than students with traditional teaching.
 In the past, with traditional classroom teaching, about 25% of the students failed the course.
 Now, with on-line teaching, fewer than 5% of the students fail.

+Oliver Kirchkamp.
 During the term you will in each week obtain a new set of videos.
 You can choose when (and how) you watch these videos.
 These videos will remain available until the end of the term.
 I recommend to follow a routine: Watch the weekly videos on always the same day at always the same time.
+Each week you will also complete a small homework.

 Exam:

-The final grade is 2/3 the result of a final take-home exam and 1/3 the weekly homework.
-I assume that, pursuant to the »PrĂŒfungsordnung«, the weekly homework and the take home exam constitute a single partial exam.
+The sum of the points (up to 390 points) determines your grade.
+I assume that, pursuant to the »Prüfungsordnung«, the weekly homework and the take home exam constitute a single partial exam.

-Preparing for the exam: During the term you should solve the problems from the weekly homework.
+• Preparing for the exam: During the term you should solve the problems from the weekly homework.
 During the last weeks of the term, you will find in Moodle “extra questions”.
 This is a quiz, similar in style to the exam, that you can take as often as you want.
 Each time you take this quiz you get a new collection of problems.
-When you submit these extra questions you will get immediate feedback.
+When you submit these extra questions exam, you will get immediate feedback.
 You can work on these extra questions to get more routine for your exam.
+Points scored in this quiz don't contribute to your final grade.

 Prerequisites: